cloudflare/cloudflare-docs/content/workers/tutorials/store-data-with-fauna/index.md

 ### Creating your database

-Open the [Fauna dashboard][fauna-dashboard] in your browser and log into your Fauna account.
+Open the [Fauna dashboard][fauna-dashboard] in your browser and log in to your Fauna account.

 {{<Aside type="note" header="Fauna Account">}}